AndriyYer/cat-sitter/README.md

 *Cat Care Checklist*

-## Quick Notes

-- **Not for Production**: It’s a personal project, so feel free to fork and customize it as you like!
 - **Environment Variables**: Make sure to set up your `.env` file with Firebase and Twilio credentials if you want to run the server locally.

 ## License